 British actor and star of Downton Abbey, Peter Egan, said: “It is our responsibility to care for every animal with whom we share our wonderful planet.
 They all have their contribution to make.
 Don’t eat them, don’t wear them, don’t abuse them for entertainment.
 Care for them.
 Be vegan.”

 In a video statement, the Dalai Lama also encouraged a meat-free diet, urging the kitchens of Buddhist monasteries and Tibetan schools to use more vegetables in their menus.

-Musicians Christopher Cross and Elli Kokkinou used their voices for animals on social media, while international actors Salma Hayek, Leonor Varela, Alexandra Roach and Dominic Purcell all shared photos with their dogs on Instagram.
+Musicians Christopher Cross and Elli Kokkinou used their voices for animals on social media, while international actors Salma Hayek, Leonor Varela, and Alexandra Roach all shared photos with their dogs on Instagram.
 Numerous Bollywood stars, such as Keerthy Suresh, Amy Jackson and Sidharth Malhotra, asked the world to be kind to animals.